Vaccine Info

 Share

-Developing protective vaccines against the herpes simplex virus (HSV) has been a longstanding challenge in clinical trials for decades.
-Current herpes vaccine candidates are based on DNA, modified mRNA, protein subunits, killed virus, and attenuated live virus vaccine technologies.
-As of April 23, 2025, the U.S. Food and Drug Administration (FDA), BrazilCanada, Chinathe European UnionIndiaJapan, and the United Kingdom had not authorized preventive or therapeutic vaccines for herpes simplex virus types 1 (HSV-1) or 2 (HSV-2).
+Developing protective vaccines against the herpes simplex virus (HSV) has been a longstanding challenge in clinical trials.
+Current herpes vaccine candidates are based on DNA, modified mRNA, subunit, killed-virus, and attenuated-live-virus technologies.
+As of December 29, 2025, the U.S. Food and Drug Administration (FDA), BrazilCanada, Chinathe European UnionIndiaJapan, and the United Kingdom had not authorized preventive or therapeutic vaccines for herpes simplex virus types 1 (HSV-1) or 2 (HSV-2).

 The World Health Organization (WHO) published its preferred product characteristics for Alpha (α)-herpesviruses vaccines and updated its pipeline review in late 2024.
 In coordination with its Global Health Sector Strategy on HIV, viral hepatitis, and sexually transmitted infections for 2022-2030, the WHO works to increase awareness about genital herpes infections and related symptoms.
 The WHO, the U.S. National Instuties of Health (NIH), and global partners launched STI Watch, a portal containing updated information on vaccine development status.
 Both preventive and therapeutic HSV vaccines are being explored.

-As of April 2025, herpes vaccine candidates conducting clinical trials include:
+As of December 2025, herpes vaccine and antiviral candidates conducting clinical trials include:

 mRNA-1608 is an mRNA vaccine candidate against HSV-2 disease.
 The mRNA-1608-P101 Phase 1 study was launched on September 6, 2023, and is expected to be completed on June 4, 2025.
 With mRNA-1608, Moderna Inc. aims to induce a strong antibody response with neutralizing and effector functionality combined with cell-mediated immunity—Independent Study: An mRNA vaccine to prevent genital herpes.

 BNT163 is an mRNA-based HSV vaccine candidate that encodes three HSV-2 glycoproteins.
-These glycoproteins help prevent HSV from entering and spreading within cells, as well as counteract HSV's immunosuppressive properties.
+These glycoproteins help prevent HSV from entering and spreading within cells and counteract HSV's immunosuppressive properties.

-RatioVaccines' VC2 vaccine candidate is a live-attenuated vaccine targeting facial, ocular, and genital herpes caused by HSV-1, and it may also potentially protect against genital herpes caused by HSV-2.
+RatioVaccines' VC2 vaccine candidate is a live-attenuated vaccine targeting facial, ocular, and genital herpes caused by HSV-1 and may also protect against genital herpes caused by HSV-2.
 On October 13, 2023, Rational Vaccines was awarded $2.8 million by the U.S. National Institutes of Health.
-In a 2018 study conducted at Louisiana State University, Brent Stanfield and colleagues examined the immune response generated by the intramuscular injection of the VC2 vaccine in guinea pigs.
+In 2018, a study conducted at Louisiana State University, Brent Stanfield and colleagues examined the immune response generated by the intramuscular injection of the VC2 vaccine in guinea pigs.

 Delta gD-2 (∆gD-2) is a vaccine candidate based on an HSV-2 virus genetically deleting glycoprotein D (gD-2)

-HSV529 (HSV15) is a vaccine candidate classified as a replication-defective virus.
+HSV529 (HSV15) is a replication-defective vaccine candidate.
 This means the virus possesses all components of the wild-type HSV, except for two proteins, UL5 and UL29, which are involved in viral DNA replication.
 Sanofi Pasteur and the National Institute of Allergy and Infectious Diseases last updated this phase 1/2 study on January 13, 2021.

 EXD-12 is a vaccine candidate currently tested for safety and efficacy as a prophylactic and therapeutic vaccine against herpes simplex virus 1 (HSV-1) and herpes simplex virus 2 (HSV-2).